Social Work Ba (B), Social work in a Swedish and global context, 15 Credits

 Progressive specialization: G2F - First cycle, has at least 60 credits in first-cycle course/s as entry requirements

-Answerable department: Department of Social Works
+Answerable department: Social Works

 Answerable faculty: Faculty of Human Sciences